GoogleCloudPlatform/healthcare/operations/fhir_resources_audit/README.md

 6. To get information about reconciled resources in the final-fhir-store, you need to query the Provenance resource using intermediate-fhir-store resource ID.

-#### After following all the steps the user would be able to track only one single record from ingestion to reconciliation.
-There is no way to query multiple records for data lineage at the same time.

 #### Additionally, users must be familiar with the relationships between FHIR resources like Provenance, DocumentReference, and Device to get the required details.